Gnosder/Gaming/Fugue Wrath/Fugue Game/Azis Lla.md

     (Weapons found on Cultists)
     (Other Found on Shrine)
-    2 Swords of Victory (found on cultists around Zurvan; +2 Vorpal Broadsword) 12k Alagan silver coins
+    2 Swords of Victory (found on cultists around Zurvan; +2 Vorpal Broadsword) Vorpal +9 damage on crit, behead on crit kill 12k Alagan silver coins
     4 platnium Metal bars worth ~3k each.
     Immoveable Rod
-    Staff of Power (found on cultist around Zurvan; +2 Spellfire staff that can hold 12 mana)
+    Staff of Power (found on cultist around Zurvan; +2 Spellfire staff that can hold 12 mana) +2 to spell att, all spells do Arcane Fire damge/ignite

+    Materia Crafting:
+    Enchanting:

+    10k exp
+    Everyoe gets magic item
+        Lola - Cozy Campfire -- Each member of the party gains an extra 10 min rest each day.